-Confidentiality and Disclosure.
-To comply with FERPA and Title IX and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the grievance process is not open to the general public.
+Confidentiality and Disclosure: To comply with FERPA and Title IX and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the grievance process is not open to the general public.
 Accordingly, documents prepared in anticipation of the hearing (including the formal complaint, investigative report, evidentiary materials, notices, and prehearing submissions), recordings of the hearing, and documents, testimony, or other information used at the hearing may not be disclosed outside of the hearing proceedings, except as may be required or authorized by law.

-Decision of the Hearing Officer and Standard of Evidence: Following the conclusion of the hearing, the Hearing Officer will determine whether the evidence establishes that it is more likely than not that the respondent committed a violation of this policy.
+Decision of the Hearing Officer or Panel and Standard of Evidence: Following the conclusion of the hearing, the Hearing Officer or Hearing Panel will confer and determine whether the evidence establishes that it is more likely than not that the respondent committed a violation of this policy.
 In other words, the standard of proof will be the preponderance of the evidence.
 This standard applies to complaints against both students and employees.
-In reaching the determination, the Hearing Officer will objectively and thoroughly evaluate all relevant evidence, both inculpatory and exculpatory, and reach an independent decision, without deference to the investigative report.
+In reaching the determination, the Hearing Officer or Hearing Panel will objectively and thoroughly evaluate all relevant evidence, both inculpatory and exculpatory, and reach an independent decision, without deference to the investigative report.
+If a Hearing Panel is utilized, the determination of responsibility shall be made by majority vote.

-Written Determination of Responsibility: As soon as practicable following the hearing (and ordinarily within 10 days thereafter), the Hearing Officer shall complete a report of the decision-maker's findings.
-The Hearing Officer will send simultaneous notification of the decision to both parties and their advisors, where applicable, with the following information:
+Written Determination of Responsibility: As soon as practicable following the hearing (and ordinarily within 10 days thereafter), the Hearing Officer or Panel Chair shall complete a report of the decision-maker's findings.
+The Hearing Officer or Panel Chair will send simultaneous notification of the decision to both parties and their advisors, where applicable, with the following information:

-- Identification of the allegations potentially constituting sexual harassment under the - A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence and the hearing held - Findings of fact that support the determination - Conclusions regarding the application of the College's conduct standards to the facts - A statement and rationale for the result as to each allegation, including a determination as to responsibility using the preponderance of the evidence standard - Any disciplinary sanctions imposed on respondent - Whether any remedies designed to restore or preserve equal access to the College's education program or activity will be provided to the complainant (description of remedies is not included) - Procedures and permissible bases for the parties to appeal
+- Identification of the allegations potentially constituting sexual harassment under the - A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence and the hearing held - Findings of fact that support the determination - Conclusions regarding the application of the University's conduct standards to the - A statement and rationale for the result as to each allegation, including a determination as to responsibility using the preponderance of the evidence standard - Any disciplinary sanctions imposed on respondent - Whether any remedies designed to restore or preserve equal access to the University's education program or activity will be provided to the complainant (description of remedies is not included) - Procedures and permissible bases for the parties to appeal

-Sanctions: If the Hearing Officer determines that more likely than not the respondent committed a violation of this policy, then the Hearing Officer will determine sanctions and give consideration to whether a given sanction will (a) bring an end to the violation in question, (b) reasonably prevent a recurrence of a similar violation, and (c) remedy the effects of the violation.
+Sanctions: If the Hearing Officer or Hearing Panel determines that more likely than not the respondent committed a violation of this policy, then the Hearing Officer or Hearing Panel will determine sanctions and give consideration to whether a given sanction will (a) bring an end to the violation in question, (b) reasonably prevent a recurrence of a similar violation, and (c) remedy the effects of the violation.
 Sanctions for a finding of responsibility will depend upon the nature and gravity of the misconduct, any record of prior discipline for a violation of this policy, or both.
 The range of potential sanctions is set forth in the definitions section of this policy.

 Ordinarily, sanctions will not be imposed until the resolution of any timely appeal under this policy.
-However, if it is deemed necessary to protect the welfare of the victim or the College community, the Hearing Officer may recommend to the decision-maker on appeal that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.
+However, if it is deemed necessary to protect the welfare of the victim or the University community, the Hearing Officer or Hearing Panel may recommend to the decision-maker on appeal that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.